-Currently in her eighth season as the Fighting Irish women's golf head coach, Susan Holt, the 2013 BIG EAST Coach of the Year, has transformed the Irish program into one of the nation's most successful and consistent.
-Notre Dame has a current active streak of six consecutive NCAA Regional appearances and advancing to the first NCAA Championship appearance in program history in 2011.
+Now in her ninth season as the Fighting Irish women's golf head coach, Susan Holt, the 2013 BIG EAST Coach of the Year, has transformed the Irish program into one of the nation's most successful and consistent.
+Notre Dame has a current active streak of seven consecutive NCAA Regional appearances and advancing to the first NCAA Championship appearance in program history in 2011.

 Additionally, the top-six season stroke averages in program history have been set under her watch, with the 2012-13 squad recently boosting the top team stroke average in the history of the program posting a 298.70.

-At the helm of Holt, the Irish have won 12 tournaments titles and captured three BIG EAST Championship crowns (2008, `11, '13), while her players have garnered medalist honors on 13 separate occasions.
+Under Holt's guidance, the Irish have won 12 tournament titles and captured three BIG EAST Championship crowns (2008, `11, '13), while her players have garnered medalist honors on 13 separate occasions.

 In 2013, Notre Dame secured its automatic bid into the NCAA East Regional for the sixth time after capturing the program's fifth BIG EAST title.
 Then-freshmen Talia Campbell and Lindsey Weaver were crowned co-medalists, firing a six-under-par 210.
 The 54-hole total for the duo marked the best scored ever tallied at the conference championship.
 Furthermore, the pair helped Notre Dame achieve a three-day total of six-under-par 861, the best team score ever put up at the league contest.
 Weaver was tabbed the BIG EAST Player of the Year, Freshman of the Year and named to the all-BIG EAST team.
 Ashley Armstrong and Campbell each joined Weaver with all-BIG EAST accolades.